-- 9.7.1 Ghost writing is defined as the use of commissioned material, without reference or acknowledgement and is considered to be a major breach of the Code with allegations being considered by the Senate Disciplinary Committee. - 9.7.2 Where an allegation of ghost writing is made, the Dean of the School should instigate an investigation to gather appropriate evidence. - 9.7.3 A student accused of ghost writing may be invited to attend a viva.
-The viva should be conducted by at least two members of academic staff from the subject area with knowledge of the student's work.
-The student must be informed of the purpose of the viva and that it is being held in accordance with the Code of Student Conduct.
-A student has the right to be accompanied to a viva as outlined at Section 3.5 of the Code. - 9.7.4 On completion of the investigation, an allegation and supporting evidence should be forwarded by the Dean of the School, by completion of a major disciplinary breach referral form (Appendix 7b), to the Department of Governance for consideration by the Senate Disciplinary Committee.
+- 9.7.1 Ghost writing is defined as the use of commissioned material, without reference or acknowledgement and is considered to be a major breach of the Code with allegations being considered by the Senate Disciplinary Committee. - 9.7.2 Where an allegation of ghost writing is made, the Dean of the School should instigate an investigation to gather appropriate evidence. - 9.7.3 A student accused of ghost writing may be invited to attend a structured academic engagement about the assessment, as part of the investigation.
+The engagement should be conducted by at least two members of academic staff from the subject area with knowledge of the student's work.
+The student must be informed of the purpose of the engagement and that it is being held in accordance with the Code of Student Conduct.
+A student has the right to be accompanied as outlined at Section 3.5 of the Code - 9.7.4 On completion of the investigation: - i.
+If the extent of the ghost writing is considered to be minor, then this should be considered as a minor breach of the Code, an appropriate penalty applied (see section 11.2 below) and form Appendix 7a should be completed and returned to the Department of Governance and Legal Services.